jurentie/old_portfolio/future_posts/git-workflow/git-workflow.md

 $ git commit -m "updated README.md"
 ```

-Instead of allowing a single developer to merge the edits with master, it is
+Instead of allowing a single developer to merge the edits with `master`, it is
 safer to create a pull request.
+To do this, the feature branch must be pushed to
-This will require pushing the new branch to remote.
+remote.
+This differs from the feature branch workflow above.

-5. Push branch to remote:
+5. Push branch to remote
-This command pushes `2-add-content-to-readme` to the central repository (origin),
-`-u` flag adds it as a remote tracking branch
 ```
 $ git push -u origin 2-add-content-to-readme
 ```
+This command pushes `2-add-content-to-readme` to the central repository (origin),
+`-u` flag adds it as a remote tracking branch.
 Now that the new branch is pushed to remote it can be seen on GitHub's web interface
 such as below.
 ![new pushed branch](images/new-branch.png)